sefastech/clutta-go/README.md

 > Note: Enabling this feature ensures you stay up to date with the latest improvements, bug fixes,
 > and enhancements.
 However, you can disable it by setting the variable to false or not setting it at all.

+## Features
+- **Effortless Integration**: Simple setup with reusable client initialization.
+- **Single Pulse Support**: Send individual data points with precision.
+- **Batch Processing**: Transmit multiple data points efficiently in one operation.
+- **Automatic Updates**: Ensure you always have the latest tools with the CLUTTA_AUTO_UPDATE environment variable.

 # Getting Started